Back to Living Real Change

 The radiation oncology team performs careful clinical planning to minimize the side effects as much as possible.

-“We use a lot of sophisticated treatment plans to create multiple radiation beams to treat the patient,” says Dr. Santiago.
+“We use a lot of sophisticated treatment plans to create multiple radiation beams to treat the patient,” Dr. Santiago says.
 “Unfortunately, when we are delivering these beams, it comes at a high cost of affecting some of the normal tissues, which leads to the side effects.”

 How radiation fights cancer cells

-Radiation fights cancer by damaging the double-stranded DNA in the tumor cell, which is the “mastermind” of the cell that tells it when to grow and divide.
+Radiation fights cancer by damaging the double-stranded DNA in the tumor cell.
+This DNA is the cell's “mastermind” and tells it when to grow and divide.

-Some normal cells can be damaged by the radiation as well.
+Radiation can also damage some normal cells.
 Fortunately, normal cells are better at repairing DNA damage than cancer cells.

 Radiation side effects: What to expect